Restaurants

 We want you to be the first in the know.
 Join Urban List Insiders, we’ll shoot you all Melbourne’s best things to eat, drink and do every week.

-To get a read on where to find the best vegan restaurants in Melbourne for 2025, keep on scrolling:
+To get a read on where to find the best vegan restaurants Melbourne has to offer for 2025, keep on scrolling:

 Smith & Daughters